How Is an Option’s Intrinsic Value Calculated?

 For a put option, it is the greater of (Strike Price – Underlying Price) or zero.
 The option premium is the sum of intrinsic value and time value.

-How Does the Intrinsic Value of a Put Option Differ from a Call Option?
+How Is the Intrinsic Value of an In-the-Money Put Option Calculated?